 Table 8 Specified MSS UT power in 1st and 2nd adjacent channels

 Both the deterministic calculations and the Monte Carlo simulations will use the spectrum emission mask.
-But since the result will be a comparison between a terminal with 24 dBm output power and terminals using higher EIRP values will this ACLR difference have no impact.
+But since the result will be a comparison between a terminal with 24 dBm output power and terminals using higher EIRP values will this ACLR difference have no impact.[Editorial comment: Since the ACLR values in Table 8 are the more stringent, these should be used in the statistical analysis]

 EN 302 574-3 (narrowband)

 This standard applies to narrowband UTs, defined as having a bandwidth less than 1 MHz.
 The limits on the out-of-band emissions from UTs are defined by the limits in Tables 3a, 3b, 4a and 4b in the standard.
 Tables 3a and 3b describes the limits outside 1980-2010 MHz band while tables 4a and 4b describes the limits inside the band 1980-2010 MHz.
 There are no limits for ACLR, however using the out-of-band emission limits it is possible to integrate the OOB limits over the first, second and third adjacent channels of 5 MHz to effectively determine the maximum power in each channel.
 This is a conservative approach in that it effectively assumes that the UT OOB emissions conform exactly to the defined limits for each 5 MHz channel.
-Table 9 shows calculated ACLR values when using tables 3a, 3b and 4a in the standard for two bandwidths, 55 kHz and 1 MHz, and assuming that these are located directly adjacent to 1980 MHz border (centre frequencies 1980.0275 MHz and 1980.5 MHz).
+Table 9 shows calculated ACLR values when using tables 3a, 3b and 4a in the standard 200 kHz bandwidth, and assuming that these are located directly adjacent to 1980 MHz border (centre frequencies 1980.0275 MHz and 1980.5 MHz).
 Adjacent channel is assumed to be same as for table 7.